adamzap/landslide/docs/index.rst

 * The Jinja2_ template engine
 * Pygments_ for code syntax highlighting

-One of the syntax handlers above    :
+One of the syntax handlers above:

 * The Markdown_ python library if you intend to write your slides contents using the Markdown_ syntax
 * or the docutils_ package if you rather prefer using reStructuredText_.